Workshops, Classes & Camps

 Children's Summer Arts Camps

 Summer Arts Camps are offered in June and July for children ages 5-13.
 Pre-registration is required as space is limited.
 A minimum number of registered students are required for the camps to take place.
 Registration ends one week prior to each camp.
-Registration forms are available for download from the Applications & Registration Forms page.
+The camp registration form is available for download from the Applications & Registration Forms page.
 For more information, or to request a registration form by mail, contact the Cultural Arts Department office at (843)740-5854.

 CAMP DETAILS AND REGISTRATION FORM